-3.2.19 The majority of Broxtowe's housing provision is to be provided within or adjoining the main built up area of Greater Nottingham.
+- 3.2.19 The majority of Broxtowe's housing provision is to be provided within or adjoining the main built up area of Greater Nottingham.
 This is fully in accordance with the strategy of urban concentration with regeneration and will focus housing delivery in or adjacent to the main built up areas in the south of Broxtowe.
-This will include delivery of housing together with employment development on the Boots/ Severn Trent site which will be assisted by the infrastructure planned to be put in place to support the development of the Enterprise Zone.
+This will include delivery of housing together with employment development subject to confirmation of land required for access and other arrangements associated with the proposed HS2 station, and on the Boots/ Severn Trent site which will be assisted by the infrastructure planned to be put in place to support the development of the Enterprise Zone.
 Areas in the urban south of Broxtowe benefit from being in the strongest housing sub market, having the most comprehensive public transport links particularly to Nottingham and being in the greatest area of affordable housing need.
-This strategy therefore performs best in terms of deliverability, sustainability and meeting local housing needs.

-3.2.20 However, the housing numbers and distribution also reflect a strong desire to see a broad mix of housing provided within the Broxtowe's boundaries to ensure sustainable settlements are able to expand to meet their growing needs at the same time as protecting the most strategically significant parts of the Green Belt, especially large open areas between Nottingham and Derby.
+The proposed HS2 station at Toton will add significantly to the transport and economic sustainability of this area for new development.
+This strategy therefore performs best in terms of deliverability, sustainability, maximising opportunities for economic development, job creation and contributing to local housing needs. - 3.2.20 However, the housing numbers and distribution also reflect a strong desire to see a broad mix of housing provided within the Broxtowe's boundaries to ensure sustainable settlements are able to expand to meet their growing needs at the same time as protecting the most strategically significant parts of the Green Belt, especially large open areas between Nottingham and Derby.
 Whilst the housing market has stalled in weaker housing sub markets such as Eastwood in recent economic times, there is no reason to suppose that further housing will not be provided here.
-Historic delivery has been good, housing need is high, and the area is supported by good access to local services, with Eastwood being the largest settlement with the widest ranges of services in Broxtowe outside of the Greater Nottingham urban area with a need to provide new local employment opportunities here.

-3.2.21 The employment strategy will continue to protect and provide viable employment sites and premises to meet business needs in addition to the new jobs to be provided on the Enterprise Zone at the Boots campus.
+Historic delivery has been good, housing need is high, and the area is supported by good access to local services, with Eastwood being the largest settlement with the widest ranges of services in Broxtowe outside of the Greater Nottingham urban area with a need to provide new local employment opportunities here. - 3.2.21 The employment strategy will continue to protect and provide viable employment sites and premises to meet business needs in addition to the new jobs to be provided on the Enterprise Zone at the Boots campus and land in the vicinity of the proposed HS2 station at Toton.
 Although not a strategic site, the existing employment offer will also be enhanced at Beeston Business Park as a result of it being part of the Enterprise Zone.
 Many sites in Broxtowe have accessibility advantages being close to the M1 which make such sites attractive to the market.
 In terms of employment, Nottingham City has helped to provide much of the job needs of Broxtowe residents and the strategy will continue to support this relationship.